zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-google.md

 being said... (slightly omitted) is not returned to the road... wherever the pollution is cut off by the Arahat, the pollution he no longer experiences, does not return, does not return."
-To return to the burned object like a fire, one should walk alone like a rhino horn.
+To return to the burned object like a fire, one should walk alone like a rhinoceros horn.

 Because of that, the single enlightened person said:

 "After breaking the knots, like a fish in the water breaking the net,

-Return to the burned object like a fire without turning back, and should walk alone like a rhino horn. "
+Return to the burned object like a fire without turning back, and should walk alone like a rhinoceros horn. "

 149. Those whose eyes are downward and those who do not wander, those who guard the roots, those who protect the mind,